Report an accessibility problem

 Degree awarded: MA Language Teaching

-Teachers in Arizona who are interested in continuing their professional development in both language pedagogy and language proficiency can pursue this degree.
-Teachers receive training in teaching methodologies, second language acquisition, heritage language pedagogy, computer-assisted language teaching, applied linguistics, and the teaching of literature and culture.
-This program may also interest individuals who wish to become highly proficient bilinguals.
+You can pursue this degree if you are a teacher in Arizona who is interested in continuing your professional development in both language pedagogy and language proficiency.
+You receive training in teaching methodologies, second language acquisition, heritage language pedagogy, computer-assisted language teaching, applied linguistics, and the teaching of literature and culture.
+This program may also be of interest to you if you wish to become highly proficient bilinguals.

 At a glance